dakanji/RefindPlus/README.md

   * Only active on `DEBUG` and `NOOPT` builds while `RELEASE` builds remain optimised for day-to-day use.
   * Level 0 does not switch logging off but activates the native summary format.
   * Levels 1 and 2 output logs similar to the detailed upstream format.
-    - Level 1 is broadly equivalent to Upstream Level 4 (Upstream Levels 1 to 3 were dispensed with)
+    - Level 1 is broadly equivalent to upstream Level 4 (upstream Levels 1 to 3 were dispensed with)
     - Level 2 is only exposed on `NOOPT` builds and outputs logs at a very detailed level
       * Automate by passing `ALL` as a second parameter to the RefindPlus build script
       * The first parameter is the build branch, which also needs to be specified in such instances
-    - When Level 2 is not exposed, selected levels above `1` will be capped at LogLevel 1
+    - When Level 2 is not exposed, selected levels above `1` will be capped at Level 1
-    - When exposed, selected levels above `2` will be capped at LogLevel 2
+    - When exposed, selected levels above `2` will be capped at Level 2
 - **"resolution" Token:** The `max` setting is redundant in RefindPlus which always defaults to the maximum available resolution whenever the resolution is not set or is otherwise not available.

 ## Divergence
-Implementation differences with the upstream base version v0.13.2 are:
+Implementation differences with the upstream base version v0.13.3 are:
 - **Screenshots:** These are saved in the PNG format with a significantly smaller file size.
 Additionally, the file naming is slightly different and the files are always saved to the same ESP as the RefindPlus efi file.
 - **UI Scaling:** WQHD monitors are correctly determined not to be HiDPI monitors and UI elements are not scaled up on such monitors when the RefindPlus-Specific `scale_ui` configuration token is set to automatically detect the screen resolution.
 RefindPlus also takes vertically orientated screens into account.
 - **Hidden Tags:** RefindPlus always makes the "hidden_tags" tool available (even when the tool is not specified in the "showtools" list).
 This is done to ensure that when users hide items (always possible), such items can also be unhidden (only possible when the "hidden_tags" tool is available).
-Users that prefer not to have this feature can activate the RefindPlus-Specific `decline_tagshelp` configuration token to switch it off.
+Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_tags_help` configuration token to switch it off.
 - **GOP Driver Provision:** RefindPlus attempts to ensure that UEFI 2.x GOP drivers are available on EFI 1.x units by attempting to reload such drivers when it detects an absence of GOP on such units to permit the use of modern GPUs on legacy units.
-Users that prefer not to have this feature can activate the RefindPlus-Specific `decline_reloadgop` configuration token to switch it off.
+Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_reload_gop` configuration token to switch it off.
 - **NVMe Driver Provision:** RefindPlus installs a built in NvmExpressDxe driver when it detects an absence of NvmExpress capability on units with PCIe slots.
-Users that prefer not to have this feature can activate the RefindPlus-Specific `decline_nvmeload` configuration token to switch it off.
+Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_nvme_load` configuration token to switch it off.
-- **AppleFramebuffer Provision:** RefindPlus defaults to always providing AppleFramebuffer on Macs, when not available under certain circumstances.
+- **AppleFramebuffer Provision:** RefindPlus defaults to always providing Apple framebuffers on Macs, when not available under certain circumstances.
 This is done using a built in `SupplyAppleFB` feature.
-Users that prefer not to have this feature can activate the RefindPlus-Specific `decline_applefb` configuration token to switch it off.
+Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_apple_fb` configuration token to switch it off.
 - **APFS Filesystem Provision:** RefindPlus defaults to always providing APFS Filesystem capability, when not available but is required, without a need to load an APFS driver.
 This is done using a built in `SupplyAPFS` feature.
-Users that prefer not to have this feature can activate the RefindPlus-Specific `decline_apfsload` configuration token to switch it off.
+Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_apfs_load` configuration token to switch it off.
 - **APFS Verbose Text Suppression:** RefindPlus defaults to always suppressesing verbose text output associated with loading APFS functionality by the built in `SupplyAPFS` feature.
-Users that prefer not to have this feature can activate the RefindPlus-Specific `decline_apfsmute` configuration token to switch it off.
+Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_apfs_mute` configuration token to switch it off.
 - **APFS PreBoot Volumes:** RefindPlus always synchronises APFS System and PreBoot partitions transparently such that the Preboot partitions of APFS volumes are always used to boot APFS formatted MacOS.
 Hence, a single option for booting MacOS on APFS volumes is presented in RefindPlus to provide maximum APFS compatibility, consistent with Apple's implementation.
-Users that prefer not to have this feature can activate the RefindPlus-Specific `decline_apfssync` configuration token to switch it off.
+Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_apfs_sync` configuration token to switch it off.
 - **Apple NVRAM Protection:** RefindPlus always prevents UEFI Windows Secure Boot from saving certificates to Apple NVRAM as this can result in damage and an inability to boot.
 Blocking these certificates does not impact the operation of UEFI Windows on Apple Macs.
 This filtering only happens when Apple firmware is detected and is not applied to other types of firmware.
-Users that prefer not to have this feature can activate the RefindPlus-Specific `decline_nvramprotect` configuration token to switch it off.
-Additionally, RefindPlus always prevents MacOS kernel panic information writes to the NVRAM as this can also result in damage and an inability to boot.
-This filtering similarly only happens when Apple firmware is detected and is not applied to other types of firmware.
-Users that prefer not to have this feature can activate the RefindPlus-Specific `decline_panicfilter` configuration token to switch it off.
+Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_nvram_protect` configuration token to switch it off.
 - **UEFI 2.x Emulation:** RefindPlus always emulates the `CreateEventEx` feature from UEFI 2.x on EFI 1.x units and additionally modifies the EFI Revision value to `UEFI 2.3`.
 This often allows running UEFI 2.x utilities on legacy units since several such utilities only require CreateEventEx to function.
-Users that prefer not to have this feature can activate the RefindPlus-Specific `decline_uefiemulate` configuration token to switch it off.
+Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_uefi_emulate` configuration token to switch it off.
 - **ESP Scanning:** Other ESPs separate from that containing the active efi file are now also scanned for loaders by rEFInd.
 The earlier behaviour, where all other ESPs were treated as duplicates and ignored, has been considered an error and changed.
 This earlier behaviour is preferred and maintained in RefindPlus.
-However, users are provided an option to override this behaviour, in favour of the new upstream behaviour, by activating the RefindPlus-Specific `decline_espfilter` configuration token to switch it off.
+However, users have the option to override this behaviour, in favour of the new upstream behaviour, by activating the RefindPlus-Specific `decline_esp_filter` configuration token.
 - **Disabled Manual Stanzas:** The processing of a user configured boot stanza is halted once a `Disabled` setting is encountered and the `Entry` object returned 'as is'.
-The outcome is the same between rEFInd, which always proceeds to create and return a fully built object (subsequently discarded), and RefindPlus, which may return a partial object (similarly discarded).
-However, the approach adopted in RefindPlus allows for an optimised loading process particularly when `Disabled` tokens are placed immediately after the `menuentry` line (see examples in the [config.conf-sample](https://github.com/dakanji/RefindPlus/blob/4d066b03423e0b4d34b11fc5e17faa7db511c551/config.conf-sample#L890) file).
+The outcome is the same as upstream, which always proceeds to create and return a fully built object in such cases (subsequently discarded), and RefindPlus, which may return a partial object (similarly discarded).
+However, the approach adopted in RefindPlus allows for an optimised loading process particularly when such `Disabled` tokens are placed immediately after the `menuentry` line (see examples in the [config.conf-sample](https://github.com/dakanji/RefindPlus/blob/4d066b03423e0b4d34b11fc5e17faa7db511c551/config.conf-sample#L890) file).
 This also applies to `submenuentry` items which can be enabled or disabled separately.
+- **Pointer Priority:** The upstream implementation of pointer priority is based on how the tokens appear in the configuration file(s) when both pointer control tokens, `enable_mouse` and `enable_touch`, are active.
+The last token read in the main configuration file and/or any supplementary/override configuration file will be used and the other diregarded.
+In RefindPlus however, the `enable_mouse` token always takes priority when both tokens are active without regard to the order of appearance in the configuration file(s).
+This means that to use a mouse in RefindPlus, the `enable_touch` token must be disabled in addition to enabling the `enable_mouse` token.

 ## Roll Your Own
 Refer to [BUILDING.md](https://github.com/dakanji/RefindPlus/blob/GOPFix/BUILDING.md) for build instructions (x64 Only).